MilicaNikolicc/ZavrsniRad/README.md

-# SwagLabsNew
+Automatic testing of the application for online shopping ​
-Automatic testing of the product purchase application - final paper
+# ZavrsniRad